Chapter 10 : ten.

 “Brillybobs!”
 Harriet’s vocabulary had a way of invading everyday life.
 “Gooooood idea,” I smiled at beardy, and slapped a hand on the bar.
 First to make a dramatic statement (more alcohol please bartender yessir) and second to hold myself upright.
 Pesky legs had decided they were two steps behind my brain and it was an effort to hold myself upright.

-Placing the salt shaker beside the row of shots (our little group was rapidly expanding) the bartender accepted beardy boy’s payment and dishes out slices of lemons like a mother to a group of hyperactive kids.
+Placing the salt shaker beside the row of shots (our little group was rapidly expanding) the bartender accepted beardy boy’s payment and dishes out slices of lemons like a mother to a group of hyperactive kids at a birthday party.

 “Let’s do bodyshots!” the way beardy boy clutches his designated shot and slice of lemon makes my stomach do a little twist at the thought of consuming anything that’s touched his skin, and it’s too late anyway as my shot glass is empty and there’s a burning in my mouth alongside the zing of lemon.